mastodon/documentation/content/en/admin/setup.md

 ---
 title: Setting up your new instance
-description: Things to do after installing Mastodon
+summary: Things to do after installing Mastodon
 menu:
   docs:
     weight: 50